everything you need to know about this economic phenomenon

 We have already seen that the increase in product prices can affect people’s pockets, because, if the product is more expensive than before and I have the same money, it will not be enough for me to make my purchases (less purchasing power or , which is the same, your money is worth less).

-“If over time we see that the number of things that we can buy with the same amount of money is decreasing, we have less chance of saving and it is more difficult to invest in a business, this means that our money is worth less.
-In other words, there is inflation ”, explains Banxico.
+“If over time we see that the number of things we can buy with the same amount of money is decreasing, we have less chance of saving and it is more difficult to invest in a business, this means that our money is worth less.
+In other words, there is inflation, ”explains Banxico.

 However, we cannot say that inflation by itself is a bad thing.